galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 ### Lineage assignment with Pangolin

-Pangolin (Phylogenetic Assignment of Named Global Outbreak LINeages) can be used to assign a SARS-CoV-2 genome sequence the most likely lineage based on the PANGO nomenclature system.
+Pangolin (Phylogenetic Assignment of Named Global Outbreak LINeages) can be used to assign a SARS-CoV-2 genome sequence their most likely lineage based on the PANGO nomenclature system.

-> <hands-on-title>From consensus sequences to clade assignations using Pangolin</hands-on-title>
+> <hands-on-title>From consensus sequences to clade assignments using Pangolin</hands-on-title>
 >
 > 1. {% tool [Pangolin](toolshed.g2.bx.psu.edu/repos/iuc/pangolin/pangolin/4.2+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Input FASTA File(s)"*: `Multisample consensus FASTA`